 Find MySQL in the list of installed software.
-MySQL Server is installed against major version numbers (MySQL 5.1, MySQL 5.5, etc.).
+MySQL Server is installed against release series numbers (MySQL 5.1, MySQL 5.5, etc.).
 Select the version that you want to remove and click Remove.

 You will be prompted to confirm the removal.
 Click Yes to remove MySQL.

 When MySQL is removed using this method, only the installed components are removed.
 Any database information (including the tables and data), import or export files, log files, and binary logs produced during execution are kept in their configured location.

 If you try to install MySQL again the information will be retained and you will be prompted to enter the password configured with the original installation.

 Delete the associated data directory.
 On Windows XP and

 Windows Server 2003, the default data directory is the